 ITR Form Applicable

 The taxpayer can claim deductions u/s 80E while filing ITR by fulfilling the above conditions.
-Individuals can claim this deduction in any of the ITR forms, i.e, ITR 1, ITR 2, ITR 3, and ITR 4 depending upon their income sources.
+Individuals can claim this deduction in any of the ITR forms, i.e., ITR 1, ITR 2, ITR 3, and ITR 4 depending upon the income sources.

 Documents Required for 80E

-- Loan Certificate from your bank or financial institution or approved charitable institution
+- Loan Certificate from the bank or financial institution or approved charitable institution

 FAQs

-No, you can not claim 80E Deduction.
-However, since your father has paid for your education loan and the definition of relative includes the children of an individual, your father is eligible to claim this deduction while filing his ITR subject to the loan being in your father’s name.
+No, the taxpayer can not claim an 80E deduction.
+However, the parent has paid for an education loan and the definition of relative includes the children of an individual, the parent is eligible to claim this deduction while filing the ITR subject to the loan being in the parent’s name.

 Higher education includes all the fields of study pursued after passing the senior secondary examination or its equivalent exam.
 It includes vocational as well as regular courses.

 No, Section 80E deals with tax deductions on the interest component of loan repayment.
-You can claim the tuition fee expense u/s 80C.
+However, tuition fees expenses can be claimed u/s 80C.

 Hey @sushil_verma